Random Walk in Changing Environment: Simple examples

 \begin{example} The RWCE with conductances $C_t(j,j+1)=1000 \cdot 2^j$ for $t\equiv -j \mod 100$ and $C_t(j,j+1)=2^j$ otherwise is bounded from above and below by a transient graph, nonadaptive, nonmonotone and recurrent. \end{example}

-The argument is the same except that when $X_t\not\equiv -t \mod 100$ the RW gets a $(1/3,2/3)$ bias to the right instead of being balanced.
-However, simple calculation shows that this bias is not enough to counter the bias to the left when $X_t\equiv -t \mod 100$ , which once caught would persist as long as the walker keeps going left(and we could always change the constants, anyway).
+\begin{proof}[Sketch of proof] The argument is the same as in example \ref{ex:wave}, except that when $X_t\not\equiv -t \mod 100$ the RW gets a $(1/3,2/3)$ bias to the right instead of being balanced.
+However, simple calculation shows that this bias is not enough to counter the bias to the left when $X_t\equiv -t \mod 100$, which once caught would persist as long as the walker keeps going left. \end{proof}